EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-cache.md

 {: .language-bash}

 ~~~
-There are 1 container file(s) using 62.65 MB and 0 oci blob file(s) using 0.00 kB of space
+here are 1 container file(s) using 90.43 MiB and 0 oci blob file(s) using 0.00 KiB of space
-Total space used: 62.65 MB
+Total space used: 90.43 MiB
 ~~~
 {: .output}